Ravindra Rupasena: Personal life and education

 Rupasena was married to fellow popular actress, Leena de Silva from 11 November 1960 to his death in 1978.
-He met Leena during his maiden film Ahankara Sthree and then the couple appeared in many film together, including Surathali, Sohoyuro, Sundara Birinda, Suneetha and Nalagana.
+He met Leena during his maiden film Ahankara Sthree and then the couple appeared in many films together, including Surathali, Sohoyuro, Sundara Birinda, Suneetha and Nalagana.
 The couple has one son and one daughter.
-Rupasena died on 15 April 1978 by a sudden heart attack at the age of 49.
+Rupasena died on 15 April 1978 from a sudden heart attack at the age of 49.

 Career

 Rupasena made his maiden cinematic appearance through the 1954 film Ahankara Sthree directed by A.B.
 Raja.
 Then he continued to act in many popular movies including, Surathali, Sundara Birinda and Sujage Rahasa.
 He made his final cinema appearance in 1967 with the film Amathala Unada directed by D.M.
 Daas.